Features & tools for Azure Cloud Shell

 Cloud Shell provisions machines on a per-request basis and as a result machine state will not persist across sessions.
 Since Cloud Shell is built for interactive sessions, shells automatically terminate after 20 minutes of shell inactivity.

-Bash in Cloud Shell runs on
+Azure Cloud Shell runs on

 Ubuntu 16.04 LTS.